luthemes/splendid-portfolio/readme.md

 # Splendid Portfolio
-Initiator is a starter theme for WordPress
+Splendid Portfolio is a starter theme for WordPress

 The main objective of this starter theme is to help myself and other developer to create a theme without the need to code.
 The starter theme also uses a framework Backdrop Core to its work for this starter theme.

 ## Requirements
 There are few things that we will need to begin.

-- WordPress 5.0 or higher
+- WordPress 4.9 or higher
 - PHP 5.6 or higher ( PHP 7.0 or higher is recommended )
 - Git
 - Composer